Establishing a Pecan Orchard

 When centered in the hole, trees should be set at the same depth they stood in the nursery.
 This can normally be observed as a color change on the bark of the tree.
 It is critical that the tree not be planted too deep.
 When this occurs, the roots may die from lack of oxygen, leading to tree stress or death.
 Additionally, trees set too deep are often easily blown over in a storm when they reach 15-20 years of age.

-Recent research has shown that pecan trees develop better growth if all lateral roots are pruned off and the tap root is cut back to a length of 18-24 inches.
+Recent research has shown that pecan trees develop better growth if all lateral roots are pruned off and the tap root is cut back to a length of 18–24 in.
 Most of the new shoot growth is fed by newly developing lateral roots rather than those that are already present at planting.

 After the tree is set at the appropriate depth,begin filling the hole with water.
 After the hole is 1⁄4 full of water, begin pushing dirt into the hole while the water continues to run.
 When the water level approaches the top of the hole,turn off the water and fill the hole with dirt (Figure 4).
 This will prevent the development of air pockets around the roots.
 Level the soil around the tree but do not pack the soil down around the tree (Figure 5).
 Very little soil settling should occur, but additional soil can be added after settling to bring the soil level with the surface again.
 It is not necessary to create a berm or basin to hold water around the tree.